Freely adding one layer of quantifiers to a Boolean doctrine: Characterization of classes of universally valid formulas

 In the following theorem, we show how to produce a rich theory from an arbitrary one.
 We accomplish this using \cref{l:extension} $\omega$ many times.
 The desired rich theory is obtained as the colimit.

-Note that this rich theory is not canonically determined by the original one, because in each step we use the axiom of choice (via the universal ultrafilter lemma).
+This $\omega$-step construction differs slightly from Henkin’s proof of G\"odel's completeness theorem, where many constants are added all at once to the language, and is instead in line with the proof of G\"odel's completeness theorem in \cite[Thm.~3.7]{Johnstone1987}, which uses a similar $\omega$-step construction.
+The difference with Henkin's proof lies in our more economical approach: we only add constants that witness specific existential statements.
+In some cases, this may result in no new constants being added at all, as, for instance, if we start with a theory whose only model is the empty structure; in this case, adding constants would lead to inconsistency.
+This cautious approach reflects the fact that---roughly speaking---we allow empty models.